panifie/PingPong.jl/docs/src/devdocs.md

 ### Adding dependencies
 Only add a dependency to one of the subpackages, when using the same dependency from another subpackage, add the subpackage that already has that dependency instead of the dependency itself.

+When adding `using` or `imports` statements inside packages you must consider their order.
+The rule of thumb is to always import from the _most downstream_ package to the _most upstream_.
+This reduces the amount of invalidations happening as packages are inserted into the method tables.